Family law related social services 2024

-The number of family law related agreements halved between 2018 and 2023.
-There has been a particularly strong decline in the number of child custody agreements because joint custody of a child does not currently require a separate child custody agreement if parenthood has already been acknowledged during pregnancy.
+The number of family law related agreements no longer decreased from the previous year.
+The number of these agreements was reduced by half between 2018 and 2023.
+There has been a particularly strong decline in the number of child custody agreements because joint cus-tody of a child does not currently require a separate child custody agreement if parenthood has already been acknowledged during preg-nancy.
 No single clear reason can be pointed out for the reduction in the number of agreements on child support and right of access.
 The commonness of agreements on alternating residence has remained at the same level as in previous years.

 Paternity is still always established separately if the parents of the child that will be born are not married.
-In 2023, paternity was established by acknowledgement for 22,667 children.
-In a majority of cases, paternity was acknowledged before the child was born, and acknowledgements after the birth of the child accounted for only 11 per cent of the cases.
+In 2024, paternity was estab-lished by acknowledgement for 20,328 children.
+The majority of cases, paternity was acknowledged before the child was born, and only 11,5 per cent after the child was born.

 The data in the statistics are collected from the wellbeing services counties, the Digital and Population Data Services Agency, the Legal Register Centre and THL's Forensic Chemistry Unit.